 Tangible Movement Mission Statement:

-We are a 501(c)(3) non-profit corporation that was formed to inspire, educate and provide tangible support for young adults who struggling with depression, addiction, sexual and gender identity issues and abuse.
+We are a 501(c)(3) non-profit organization with purpose to inspire, educate and provide tangible support for individuals who are struggling with mental health conditions, racial and gender inequality, LGBTQIA+ and addiction issues.

-I've struggled with depression and addiction since I was 14 years old.
-I have attempted suicide multiple times in my life, as an adolescent and as an adult.
-I have spent years battling a horrible eating disorder and gender identity issues.
-At one point I was homeless living out of my car as a result of my depression and addiction.
+Torri has struggled with depression and addiction since she was 14 years old.
+She is a two-time attempted suicide survivor, 1st time when she was adolescent and the 2nd as an adult.
+Since Torri was a teenager, she spent years battling alcoholism, addiction, depression, suicidal ideation, eating disorder and sexual/gender identity issues.
+At one point she lost everything and was homeless living out of her car as a result of her severe untreated mental health condition and addiction.

 Call to Action: